 Nuts And Seeds

 Almonds, walnuts, peanuts, sunflower seeds and hemp seeds are the perfect choice of food for fuelling the system during the recovery phase.
 Nuts and seeds are plant-based sources of protein, healthy fats and vitamins and minerals that reinforce wound healing and recovery.
-Apart from this, ample amounts of zinc, manganese, magnesium and vitamin E in nuts and seeds act as potent antioxidants that combat free radical damage and optimise immune health.
-A few studies have revealed that the goodness of vitamin E help improve the function of protective immune cells like natural killer cells, which combat infection and disease.
+Apart from this, ample amounts of zinc, manganese, magnesium and vitamin E in nuts and seeds act as potent antioxidants that combat free radical damage and optimize immune health.
+A few studies have revealed that the goodness of vitamin E helps improve the function of protective immune cells like natural killer cells, which combat infection and disease.

 Shop From Our Extensive Range of Protein Supplements And Multivitamins To Speed Up Your Healing Process